BanylogDev/BanylogDev/README.md

 # 👋 Hello, I’m Banylog,

 I’m a new upcoming backend developer with a focus on clean, secure, and scalable systems in **C# .NET**.
-Right now, I’m building **eVOL** — a full-stack chat messaging platform with modern real-time features, built from the ground up with performance and scalability in mind.
+Right now, I’m building **eVOL** — the backend of an advanced chat messaging platform with modern real-time features, built from the ground up with performance and scalability in mind.

 ---
 ---

 ## 🧠 About Me
 - 👤 Age: 17
-- 🔭 Currently working on: **eVOL – Advanced Chat App - 75% Completed**
+- 🔭 Currently working on: **eVOL – Advanced Chat App - 84% Completed**
-- 💻 Developer Level: *Early Intermediate (Backend C#)*
+- 💻 Developer Level: *Intermediate (Backend C# - Knowledge Exp)*
 - 🌍 Based in Greece
 - ✉️ Contact me: **banylogdev@gmail.com**